konradpoweska/camera-organizer/README.md

   -h, --help            show this help message and exit -s NAME, --subdirectory NAME
-                        e.g. 'Phone' will make files go to '2023/2023-10-12/Phone/' -m, --by_month        Group by month instead of by day.
+                        e.g. 'Phone' will make files go to '2023/2023-10-12/Phone/' --by_month            Group by month instead of by day.
-  -c, --copy            Copy instead of moving.
+  -m, --move            Move instead of copying.
-  -n, --dry_run         Does not perform any actual actions on the files.
+  -n, --dry_run         Do not perform any actual actions on the files.
   --logging {DEBUG,INFO,WARNING,ERROR,CRITICAL}
 ```